colbyprior/speedies/docs/10. Sample Warbands/Dwarves.md

 Grand Total Cost: 500

 A balanced build.
 The Berserker and Chieftain's Pistol could be dropped in favour of a second Gunner.
+It's also possible to stretch for a Blunderbuss for the existing Gunner or Engineer.
 ## Heroes

 Total Cost: 280